 Searle favors indeed a functional account of meaning, according to which meaning is not intrinsic to the physical stuff of the universe, but instead is "assigned from the outside by conscious observers and users" (1996, 14).
-Given that Searle's conditions of satisfaction must be mental an even more controversial claim follows: namely, that the contents of the conditions of satisfaction must be propositional (Dreyfus 2000, 328).
-However, this again is a relapse into deliberative, propositional knowing-that.
-Hence Dreyfus refines his critique by arguing that perhaps the point is not that Searle is thoroughly engaging in bad phenomenology but rather that his is only a phenomenology of "effortful, deliberate, thoughtful action, like lecturing on or writing about philosophy, and so leaves out the sort of skillful coping one experiences in the flow of sports or in simply finding one's way about in the world" (2000, 329).[12]
-After all, doing something deliberately, with a 'purpose in mind', is also part of human experience.
-But Dreyfus has it that "although we often engage in what I call deliberate activities, such thoughtful activity is not the only, nor the most basic, way we relate to the world" (idem).
-This can be illustrated by following a dictum by Merleau-Ponty.
-According to the French philosopher, "the polarization of life towards a goal is entirely unrepresented.
+Given that Searle's conditions of satisfaction are conceived as mental, an even more controversial claim follows: namely, that the contents of the conditions of satisfaction must be propositional (Dreyfus 2000, 328).
+However, this again is a relapse into deliberative, propositional, knowingthat.
+Hence Dreyfus refines his critique and argues that perhaps the point is not that Searle is thoroughly engaging in bad phenomenology but rather that his is only a phenomenology of "effortful, deliberate, thoughtful action, like lecturing on or writing about philosophy, and so leaves out the sort of skillful coping one experiences in the flow of sports or in simply finding one's way about in the world" (2000, 329).13 After all, doing something deliberately, with a purpose in mind, is also part of human experience.
+But Dreyfus has it that "although we often engage in what I call deliberate activities, such thoughtful activity is not the only, nor the most basic, way we relate to the world" (2000, 329).
+This is illustrated by Merleau-Ponty as follows: "the polarization of life towards a goal is entirely unrepresented.
 Objective thought bypasses true intentionality, which is at its object rather than positing it" (2005, 446).
 It turns out then that "the phenomenological conditions are more basic than the logical ones" (Dreyfus 2001, 186).
-And yet, Searle still holds that whatever characterization is given to intentional content, when it comes to intentionality, it need not be sentence-like, but surely though propositional, just like my dog can be said to have intentional states with conditions of satisfaction, which therefore have propositional content.
+And yet, Searle still holds that intentional content need not be sentence-like, but surely though propositional, just like a dog can be said to have intentional states with conditions of satisfaction, which therefore have propositional content.
 However, "my dog does not think in sentences" (2001b, 278).
-In this regard, Searle's point is that "the logical structure is pervasive whether the activity is skillful coping or deliberate action" (idem).
-As a matter of fact, any habitual activity can be decomposed in its logical constituents, so Searle thinks they must be part of the experience itself, because the agent, asked about what she just did, resorts to set-by-step explanations or to the rule-following handbook she was given when being a novice performer.
-But whether this is originary is, of course, a controversial matter.
+In this regard, Searle's point is that "the logical structure is pervasive whether the activity is skillful coping or deliberate action" (2001b, 278).
+As a matter of fact, any habitual activity can be decomposed into its logical constituents, so Searle thinks they must be part of the experience itself.